sap-tutorials/Tutorials/tutorials/ai-core-custom-slm/ai-core-custom-slm.md

 ![image](img/solution-architecture.png)

-We can pick any model from the above model hubs and connect it to AI core for the example we are going to deploy ollama on AI core and enable Gemma and inference the same.
+We can pick any model from the above model hubs and connect it to AI core for the example we are going to deploy ollama on AI core and enable llava-phi3 and inference the same.

 ### Adding workflow file to github
 Workflows for SAP AI Core are created using YAML or JSON files that are compatible with the SAP AI Core schema.
 Let’s start with adding a Argo Workflow file to manage: `ollama`.